callmephil/VolunteeringLeb/README.md

 A Moderator will be able to verify the link and approve or deny it. *See form system Additionaly, a moderator can add new alert cards *See card/form system

-** moderator rank is attributed to a specific user (admin, worker at NGO, or "Helb" volunteer) **
+:warning: **moderator rank is attributed to a specific user (admin, worker at NGO, or "Helb" volunteer)

 # SPREADSHEET SYSTEM
 Spreadsheet should be parsed and transformed into table or cards (UX choice).

-* Each spreadsheet has a different format so we need to provide a module containing a schema for that specific sheet.
+:warning: Each spreadsheet has a different format so we need to provide a module containing a schema for that specific sheet.

 # CARDS SYSTEM